 The original Reverb was my favorite VR headset.
 I even chose it over the otherwise great Index.
 The reason for this was obvious – the Reverb had the best screen clarity of any consumer grade headset.

-The Reverb G2 has the same industry leading screen resolution but it has a new and improved panel which reduces mura, improves colours and is a straight up masterpiece.
-But should you pre-order it?
+The Reverb G2 has the same industry leading screen resolution but it has a new and improved panel which reduces mura, improves colors and is a straight up masterpiece.
+But is it the best VR headset for sims?

 Use this link to order the Reverb G2 form the official HP store or official HP partner in your country: